victorjunnanpan/pansyntaxlab/content/post/2025-08-12-smog-zetao/index.md

 ---
-title: Zetao Xu Prof Roberta D’Alessandro and Prof Victor Pan at The International Conference on Syntax and Semantics (ICSS) 2025
+title: Zetao Xu, Prof Roberta D’Alessandro and Prof Victor Pan at The International Conference on Syntax and Semantics (ICSS) 2025
 date: 2025-08-12
 ---